PDM4AR/exercises/docs/06-collisionchecking.md

-### Collision check module
+### Collision Check Module

-In the second part of this exercise, we leverage another method of computing collisions: through intersecting shapes and triangulation.
-Triangulation is less widely used than Separating Axis Theorem, although it is an intuitive way to break down large polygons into more manageable triangular shapes.
-For this exercise, the `CollisionPrimitives` class within `src/pdm4ar/exercises/ex06/collision_primitives.py` is given to you.
-Notably, the following functions:
+In the second part of this exercise, we will explore an alternative method for detecting collisions using shape intersections and triangulation.
+Although triangulation is less commonly employed than the Separating Axis Theorem (SAT), it offers an intuitive approach for decomposing large polygons into manageable triangular shapes.

-`circle_point_collision`,
+For this exercise, the `CollisionPrimitives` class located in `src/pdm4ar/exercises/ex06/collision_primitives.py` is provided to you.
+This class includes the following functions:

-`triangle_point_collision`,
+- `circle_point_collision`
-`polygon_point_collision`,
+- `triangle_point_collision`
-`circle_segment_collision`,
+- `polygon_point_collision`
-`sample_segment`,
+- `circle_segment_collision`
-`triangle_segment_collision`,
+- `sample_segment`
-`polygon_segment_collision`,
+- `triangle_segment_collision`
-`polygon_segment_collision_aabb`,
+- `polygon_segment_collision`
-`_poly_to_aabb`
+- `polygon_segment_collision_aabb`
-We encourage you to read through these given functions, as you will be calling them in the next part of the exercise.
+- `_poly_to_aabb`

-Please note that, for the remaining part of this exercise, we will use a circle-shaped differential drive robot.
+We recommend that you thoroughly review these functions, as they will be crucial for the subsequent steps of the exercise.

-For this part of the exercise, you can assume that our robot will move inside a 2D world that contains fixed obstacles on a pre-defined path.
+The context for this part of the exercise assumes a circle-shaped differential drive robot navigating a 2D world populated with fixed obstacles arranged along a predefined path.
+These obstacles can be circular, triangular, or polygonal in shape.

-The obstacles inside the world must be circular, triangular or polygon-shaped.
+You will implement various methods to check for collisions along the possible path of our robot in the following steps.
+It is important to note that each method you implement should adopt a unique approach to solving the collision-checking problem.
+As such, the code for each collision-checking function should be distinct from one another.

-For each of the following steps, you will implement different methods to check collisions for the possible path of our robot.
-Do note that this second part of the exercise is designed for you to implement different approaches to solve the collision-checking problem.
-Therefore, the code for each of the collision-checking functions should be distinct from one another.
+By employing different strategies, you will gain a comprehensive understanding of the strengths and limitations of various collision detection methods, ultimately enhancing the robustness of the collision-checking module for path planning.
 To represent the path of robot, the following data structure (`src/pdm4ar/exercises_def/ex06/structures.py`) will be used:

 ```python